 Crowns and Bridges Near You

-A dental crown also referred to as a “cap” is a covering that is placed over a tooth that is damaged, decayed or misshapen.
+A dental crown also referred to as a “cap” is a covering that is placed over a tooth that is damaged, decayed, or misshapen.
 A crown completely encloses a tooth above the gum line, unlike a dental veneer which only conceals the front surface of a tooth and requires the support of natural tooth structure.
 For this reason, a crown would be the preferred option if there is a substantial amount of tooth structure missing above the gum line.
+If you are looking for dental crowns near you and/or dental bridges near you, we offer dental bridges in Red Deer and dental crowns in Red Deer.

 When a crown is placed over a damaged tooth, it restores its strength and function.
 Today, crowns that are constructed from high-tech porcelains are nearly indistinguishable from natural teeth.
 They can even be created to improve the original appearance of a tooth.

-Crowns in Red Deer, AB T4R 2T4 can also be made out of other materials such as gold and porcelain-fused-to-metal and all-porcelain crowns with zirconia.
+When you receive crowns in Red Deer, AB T4R 2T4, they can also be made out of other materials such as gold and porcelain-fused-to-metal and all-porcelain crowns with zirconia.
 Each of these options has pros and cons, and your dentist will be happy to discuss them with you.

 Generally, crowning a tooth will require two to three visits.
 During the first visit, your tooth is prepared and impressions are taken and used for the creation of your crown.
 A temporary crown will be attached to your tooth for protection purposes until your permanent crown is ready.
 During your second visit, your permanent crown will be permanently cemented to your tooth.